SudevOP1/CertificateGenerator/README.md

 # Certificate Generator

-This is my Semester 4 Python mini project".
+This is my Semester 4 Python mini project".<br>
 It is a Django-based web application that generates personalized digital certificates for event participants.<br>
-The app takes user input, adds details to a certificate template, and emails the certificate to recipients.
+The app takes user input, adds details to a certificate template, and emails the certificate to recipients.<br>
 It also includes a QR code for verification.<br>
 <br>

 ## 💡 What it does